floriandejonckheere/utu-thesis/README.md

 This repository contains my research thesis in order to obtain a Master's degree in Software Engineering at the University of Turku.

-Please make sure you have a working installation of XeLaTeX and Biber.
+Please make sure you have a working installation of LaTeX and Biber.

 # Usage